HBCSD Corruption

 Proof of the lie:

-At the height of its enrollment HBCSD was only over capacity by 283 students.
+At the height of its enrollment in 2014, HBCSD enrolled 1,472 students.
+Of the 1,472 students, 13 students were from other school district's on inter-district permits.
+At that time, HBCSD was over capacity by 287 students.
 North School was rebuilt to hold 510 students (17 classrooms X 30 students = 510 student capacity).
+View School was also expanded by seven or more classrooms.
 By 2020 HBCSD enrollment had declined by approximately 270 students from it's high in 2014.
-In 2023 HBCSD had 1,165 Hermosa students.
+In 2023 HBCSD had 1,165 Hermosa students*.
 HBCSD now has 20-22 unused or underused classrooms.

 1. The 2014 Facility Master Plan, page 37, states that the student